mesosphere/universe/README.md

 This version is updated with any change to the required file content (typically validated using JSON schema) or expected file organization in the `repo` directory.

-_NOTE: The current version is `2.0.0-rc2` to facilitate rapid iteration.
-This version will be fixed and incremented as described above as programs that consume the format reach maturity._

 The packaging version should also be included in the `package.json` for each package using the `packagingVersion` property.